M17-Project/m17-web/content/tutorials/_index/list-tiled.md

 weight = 120

 title = "M17 Project Tutorials"
-subtitle = "Displays pages from tutorials/content section"
+subtitle = "Displays pages from tutorials section"
 #title_align = "left" # Default is center, can be left, right or center

 background = "light"
 count = 5 # Default value is 10
-#section = "tutorials/content" # Default value is current section
+section = "tutorials" # Default value is current section
 #summary = false # Default value is true
 #images = false # Default value is true
 #read_more = true # Default value is empty (empty: show when content is truncated, false to never show, true to always show)